deadlydog/AHKCommandPicker/docs/MigrateFromV1ToV2.md

 In v1 all command scripts were placed in a `Commands` directory.
 In v2 we have separated the built-in default commands from the user commands to make updating to new versions easier in the future.
-The built-in default commands are now located in the `DefaultCommands` directory, and these should never be modified.
+The built-in default commands are now located in the `DefaultCommands` directory, and these should not be modified.
 All user commands should now be placed in the `UserCommands` directory.

 The `CommandScriptsToInclude.ahk` file was also removed in v2; instead those include statements should be moved to the `MyCommands.ahk` and `MyHotkeys.ahk` files.